Myvar/icos-dev/docs.md

 # Attributes
 ## IcosHttpPath
-When creating an Http Microservice, every method must have an ``IcosHttpPath`` attribute.
-To determine the path it will serve, Paths may also include Arguments for eg:
+When creating an Http Microservice every method must have an ``IcosHttpPath`` attribute, to determine the path it will be served on.
+Paths may also include Arguments for eg:
 ```csharp
     [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]
     [IcosCfg(Cfg.LoadBalanceStrategy, LoadBalanceStrategy.RoundRobin)]